Xerkan10/Fall-2024-DSA210-Project/README.md

    - **Interpretation of results**
       - For tower_damage prediction task, we get log MSE=0.4084544279414639 which is smaller than 0.5.
 This is a good indication of performance.
 But R^2 score of 0.4912709308532357 is low which suggests that the model can't explain well the variability in target variable.
       - For hero_damage prediction task, we get log MSE=0.002229542990831553 which is smaller than 0.5.
 This is a really good indication of performance clearly better than tower_damage predictions.
 This might happen because there is better representatives of hero_damage in feature like kills, assists and performance.
 We get R^2 score of 0.7706174336317602 which is not bad.

 ---

+## **Limitations & Future Work**
+- **Limitations**
+  - Creating a "real" average performance metric for every hero is very computationaly costly.
+That's why I had to get 150 matches per hero.
+  - My dataset is really small, that's why there are some limitation related to dataset size for this project.
+  - I was planning to something related to in-game item preferences but there was no place to find labels of items for hero roles(like: carry item, support item...).

+- **Future Work**
+  - With increasing dataset, I think the project will be more meaningfull.
+  - I want to perform some test which measure the relation between active skills(skill of a hero that can be casted within keyboard, passive skills are not castable) and performance.
+The general idea is that, more the active skills, harder to play that hero.
+  - Maybe using unsupervisod learning, I can cluster items based on similarities.
+This can be done by creating tf-idf matrices.
+I can perform text analysis on explanation of items.
+Some keywords(like healing, damage, strength) can be critical do classify them.

+---